brianmoran/mockify/README.md

+# Looking for contributors to help make mockify better

 # mockify
 Simple API mocking.
 No more waiting on backend teams to deliver services.
 Simply map the API call with a response and continue building great software.